VipinJain1/VIP-Supervised-Learning-Models/README.md

 $- : w(t)x + b = -1
 in SVN, we just care about margin.
 Get the distance between plane $+ and $-, so Margin value = 2/||W||

-Try to make sure, all the +ve points are above $+ plane and all -ve points are below $- plane.
+Try to make sure all the +ve points are above $+ plane and all -ve points are below $- plane.
 That will be a perfect case.
+This is called hard margin SVM.